 When re-entering the U.S. by air from a foreign country, all U.S. citizens must have a Passport.
 Citizens re-entering by land and sea may use a passport or other accepted secure documents, such as a Passport Card, Enhanced Drivers License or Nexus Pass.
 Children 18 and younger may re-enter by land and sea with just a birth certificate.

-First-time passport applicants must apply in person at a passport facility (the cost is $100 for ages 16 and older; $85 for those under 16).
-Passport regulations can be found on the State Department’s website.
+First-time passport applicants must apply in person at a passport facility.
+Passport regulations can be found on the U.S State Department’s website.

 Enhanced Drivers License